-Compound interest on equity release.
-How does it work?
+Compound interest on equity release - how does it work?

-*Updated February 2024*
+*Updated September 2024*

 All equity release lifetime mortgages in the UK charge compound or 'rolled up' interest.
 The concept of compound interest is relatively simple, but in reality it can be confusing.
 If you’re considering a lifetime mortgage, it’s important to understand how compound interest works because it can greatly affect the amount repaid when the time comes.